 Gestational diabetes usually has no obvious symptoms.
 If symptoms do occur, they can include:

 Diagnosis of gestational diabetes

 Most women are diagnosed using a pathology test, which requires a blood sample to be taken before and after a glucose drink.
-These tests are usually performed between 24 and 28 weeks into the pregnancy, or earlier if the woman is at high risk.
+These tests are usually performed between 24 and 28 weeks into the pregnancy, or earlier if you are at high risk.

 Treatment for gestational diabetes

-Keeping blood glucose in the recommended range also helps reduce the baby’s risk of being overweight in childhood and developing type 2 diabetes later in life.
+Keeping blood glucose in the recommended range can prevent problems during birth and also helps reduce the baby’s risk of being overweight in childhood and developing type 2 diabetes later in life.